rails/rails/guides/source/active_record_validations.md

 ### `valid?` and `invalid?`

-Before saving an Active Record object, Rails runs your validations.
-If these validations produce any errors, Rails does not save the object.
+Before saving an Active Record object, Rails runs your validations, and if these validations produce any errors, then Rails will not save the object.

-You can also run these validations on your own. [`valid?`][] triggers your validations and returns true if no errors were found in the object, and false otherwise.
+You can also run the validations on your own. [`valid?`][] triggers your validations and returns true if no errors are found in the object, and false otherwise.
 As you saw above:

 ```ruby